MaverickSachin/DailyBlog/README.md

 # DailyBlog
-DailyBlog - A personal blog website using Flask, PostgreSQL, SQLAlchemy
+DailyBlog - A personal blog website using Flask, PostgreSQL, Flask-SQLAlchemy